Eriskay Pony: History

-The Eriskay Pony developed in the Isle of Eriskay in the Outer Hebrides, a group of western isles in Scotland.
+The Eriskay Pony developed in the Hebrides of Scotland, a group of western isles in Scotland and were originally known as the Western Isles Ponies.
 The origins of the breed are ancient, with roots in Celtic and Norse breeding.
 It is physically similar to drawings of ponies on ancient Pictish stones found in north and west Scotland.
 It is related to other northern breeds, including the Icelandic horse and the Faroe pony.
 The Eriskay takes its name from the island of Eriskay in the Outer Hebrides.
 Originally, the breed had a fairly large population, and until the mid-19th century the Eriskay and similar ponies were found throughout the western islands of Scotland.
 They were used as crofters' ponies, as pack animals, for light draught and as mounts for children.